komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="lantern1.jpg" alt="Colette in front of some lanterns" caption="Shifen has lots of good places to take pictures with lanterns." >}}
 {{< figure src="lantern93.jpg" alt="Family in front of some lanterns" caption="" >}}

-At Shifen, we parked the bikes for a bit, and walked along the old street, which runs along the train tracks.
-It was a bit too soon for lunch, but we got some snacks, including one of my favorites, which I unfortunately didn't get a picture of: a sort of three scoop ice cream peanut brittle taco thing.
+At Shifen, we parked the bikes for a bit and walked along the old street, which runs along the train tracks.
+It was a bit too soon for lunch, but we got some snacks, including one of my favorites, which I unfortunately didn't get a picture of: a three scoop ice cream peanut brittle taco thing.

 {{< figure src="lantern2.jpg" alt="The river at shifen, from the bridge" caption="One of my favorite things about the rural areas around Taipei is that they build their towns around and into the rivers." >}}
 {{< figure src="lantern4.jpg" alt="Tammy on the bridge at shifen" caption="" >}}